MarisaNicoleSloan/career-portfolio/custom-sitemap-index/README.md

 <b>Discovery Findings</b>

-Our project commenced with a comprehensive analysis of the website's organic visibility and search engine indexing.
+The project commenced with a comprehensive analysis of the website's organic visibility and search engine indexing.
 This analysis included:

 *Organic Visibility Assessment*

 I closely examined the website's current organic visibility, identifying areas where improvements were needed to enhance the website's structure and SEO performance.

 *Search Engine Indexing Analysis*

-I assessed how search engines were indexing our website.
-This evaluation revealed opportunities to provide search engines with a clearer understanding of our content hierarchy.
+I assessed how search engines were indexing the website.
+This evaluation revealed opportunities to provide search engines with a clearer understanding of the content hierarchy.

 *User Behavior Analysis*

-Delved into user behavior data, uncovering the fact that users often struggled to navigate between different sections of the website effectively.
+Results from user tests revealed that users often struggled to navigate between different sections of the website effectively.
 This highlighted the need for improved cross-linking and navigation.

 <b>Implementation Details</b>